How Should I Respond When Someone Cancels a Date?

 If she does not, she will let the conversation fade.

-Your job is not to repair the plan.
+Your job is not to fix the plan.

-Your job is to watch what she does next.
+Your job is to watch what happens next.

 Effort reveals interest.